 When I was first starting out, I reached out to other marketers with questions and for advice, but I was always rebuffed.
 They told me to pay for a consult, to buy their ebook or training course, or just ignored me completely.
 So, I did it on my own.

-Now that I’ve started my business, I’ve been able to travel to Colorado, LA, and live abroad in Colombia.
+Now that I’ve started my business, I’ve been able to travel to Colorado, LA, and live abroad in Colombia and Peru.
 I’ve noticed whenever I post about working remotely or digital marketing, I ALWAYS get flooded with requests about how I got started, and how I do what I do.
 I promised myself I would never turn away someone asking for help, and this blog series was born.
 Here is my how to guide with every step that I took to grow my small business and achieve my dreams so that you can do it as well!

 Average Income: $2,000 month to $5,000 month

 Free Housing/Utilities: No